Beyond Numbers: Why Arts Education Outshines STEM in Developing Critical Thinkers - Part 2

 Integration and Synthesis

 Another key aspect of critical thinking is the ability to integrate and synthesize information from various sources.
-The arts education provided at the Duke Ellington School of the Arts inherently involves interdisciplinary learning, where students draw connections between different subjects and ideas.
+Arts education inherently involves interdisciplinary learning, where students draw connections between different subjects and ideas.
 For instance, studying art history requires knowledge of historical events, cultural movements, and technological advancements.
 Creating a multimedia project might involve elements of visual art, music, and digital technology.

 This interdisciplinary approach helps students develop a more integrated and comprehensive understanding of complex issues.
 It encourages them to see beyond the silos of individual subjects and appreciate the interconnectedness of knowledge.